-Burmese Buddha, Buddhist Iconography in Burma (Myanmar) over the millennia developed their own unique styles which identify them from the area in which they were crafted or originated.
+The Burmese Buddha, Buddhist Iconography in Burma (Myanmar), over the millennia have developed their own unique style which identify them from the area in which they were crafted or originated.

-Burmese Buddha statues and Buddhist iconography are crafted from many different mediums, such as wood, marble, alabaster, bronze, sandstone and the unique hollow lacquer style Buddha statues which are light and portable.
+The mediums and materials used in the crafting of Burmese Buddha statues and other Buddhist iconography in Burma are crafted from wood, marble, alabaster, bronze, sandstone and lacquer used to make the unique hollow lacquer style Buddha statues which are light and portable.